XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

         r.ripple.com 51235
         zaphod.alloy.ee 51235

-    You can include the IP addresses of other `rippled` servers you trust, but _**do not include**_ servers that you don’t trust.
+    You can include the IP addresses of other `rippled` servers here, but _**only**_ if you can expect them to:

+      - Relay messages more or less unconditionally without censoring.
+      - Not go offline.
+      - Not DDoS you.
+      - Not crash you.
+      - Not publish your IP address to strangers.

 2. Include the following `[peer_private]` stanza and set it to `1`.
 Enabling this setting instructs your validator’s peers to not broadcast your validator’s IP address.
 This setting also instructs your validator to connect to only the peers configured in your `[ips_fixed]` stanza.
 This ensures that your validator connects to and shares its IP with only peer `rippled` servers you know and trust.

     **Warning:** Be sure that you don't publish your validator's IP address in other ways.

         [peer_private]
         1

     With `[peer_private]` enabled, `rippled` ignores any connections suggested by the `[ips]` stanza.
-If you need to connect to an IP currently in your `[ips]` stanza, put it in the `[ips_fixed]` stanza instead, but _**only if you trust it**_.
+If you need to connect to an IP currently in your `[ips]` stanza, put it in the `[ips_fixed]` stanza instead, but _**only**_ if you can expect them to behave as described in step 1.

-## Understand the Traits of a Good Validator

-Not every validator is likely to be widely trusted and validator list publishers may require validators to meet stringent criteria before they list them in their UNLs.

-Strive to have your validator always embody the following properties.
-The more of these properties your validator embodies, the more reasons validator list publishers have to include it on their UNLs.

-- **Available**

-    A good validator is always running and submitting validation votes for every proposed ledger.
-Strive for 100% uptime.

-- **In agreement**

-    A good validator's votes match the outcome of the consensus process as often as possible.
-To do otherwise could indicate that your validator's software is outdated, buggy, or intentionally biased.
-Always run the [latest `rippled` release](https://github.com/ripple/rippled/tree/master) without modifications.
-[Watch `rippled` releases](https://github.com/ripple/rippled/releases) to be notified of new releases.

-- **Issuing timely votes**

-    A good validator's votes arrive quickly and not after a consensus round has already finished.
-To keep your votes timely, make sure your validator meets the recommended [system requirements](system-requirements.html), which include a fast internet connection.

-- **Identified**

-    A good validator has a clearly identified owner.
-Providing [domain verification](#provide-domain-verification) is a good start.
-Ideally, XRP Ledger network UNLs include validators operated by different owners in multiple legal jurisdictions and geographic areas.
-This reduces the chance that any localized events could interfere with the impartial operations of trusted validators.

-Ripple (the company) publishes a [validator list](https://github.com/ripple/rippled/blob/develop/cfg/validators-example.txt) with a set of recommended validators.
-Ripple strongly recommends using exactly this list for production servers.

-## Connect to the Network Using Proxies
+### Connect using proxies

-This section applies to a trusted validator or a validator that you want to become trusted.
-In this case, Ripple recommends that you run stock `rippled` servers to use as proxies to connect your validator to the network.
+This configuration involves running stock `rippled` servers that you use as proxies between your validator and inbound and outbound network traffic.

-**Note:** If you are running a validator that you want to remain an untrusted validator, it may be more efficient for you to [connect to the network using public hubs](#connect-to-the-network-using-public-hubs).

-As a validator operator, one of your key responsibilities is to ensure that your validator has reliable and safe connections to the XRP Ledger network.
-Instead of connecting to random and potentially malicious peers on the network, you can set up one or more stock `rippled` servers as proxies between your validator and inbound and outbound traffic.
-This setup can help protect your validator from [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) attacks.

 **Note:** While these servers are acting as proxies, they are not web proxies for HTTP(S) traffic.

+The benefit of this configuration is more redundancy and access to a lot of safe and reliable connections to the network through proxy servers that you run yourself.
+These connections help keep your validator healthy.

 <!-- { TODO: Future: add a recommended network architecture diagram to represent the proxy, clustering, and firewall setup: https://ripplelabs.atlassian.net/browse/DOC-2046 }-->

-1. [Enable validation](#enable-validation-on-your-rippled-server) on your `rippled` server.
+1. [Enable validation](#3-enable-validation-on-your-rippled-server) on your `rippled` server.

 2. Set up stock `rippled` servers.
 For more information, see [Install rippled](install-rippled.html).

 3. Configure your validator and stock `rippled` servers to run in a [cluster](cluster-rippled-servers.html).

-4. In your validator's `rippled.cfg` file:

-    1. Copy the `[ips_fixed]` IP address list you defined in the previous cluster configuration step and paste it under `[ips]`. ***TODO: I think this step is no longer required, correct?
-As long as you have your proxy servers in [ips_fixed] and [peer_private] enabled, you don't need [ips] set in the validator in the cluster, correct?***

-        For this purpose, the `[ips_fixed]` and `[ips]` values must be identical and contain only the IP addresses and ports of the stock `rippled` servers you clustered with your validator.
-This ensures that your validator connects to only the stock `rippled` servers that you control.

-    2. Set `[peer_private]` to `1` to prevent your validator's IP address from being forwarded.
+4. In your validator's `rippled.cfg` file, set `[peer_private]` to `1` to prevent your validator's IP address from being forwarded.
 For more information, see [Private Peers](peer-protocol.html#private-peers).

     **Warning:** Be sure that you don't publish your validator's IP address in other ways.

 5. Configure your validator host machine's firewall to allow the following traffic only: